adskinner/portfolio/_posts/2019-09-16-Allison-SE0-Basics-Series-1.md

 >Now you likely have an idea of whether it’ll be hard or easy to have SEO success for your business.

 **For those that will have an easier time with SEO**, good for you!
-To secure your high rankings, you should keep reading parts 2 & 3 of my SEO series.
-Also read part 4, so you can get set-up with the proper tracking tools.
+To secure your high rankings, continue reading parts 2, 3 & 4 of my SEO Basics series.

-**For those that will have a harder time with SEO**, I suggest you read Part 2 & 3 of my SEO Basics series.
-That’s because Part 2 will give you a foundation for SEO success, but Part 3 will give you the steps to grow past your foundation.
+**For those that will have a harder time with SEO**, let's get to work!
+The first step will be to improve your organic search engine rankings.
+Continue with parts 2, 3 & 4 of my SEO Basics series.